doomvox/raku-study/notes/meeting_2022jun05.md

         1.  <https://github.com/doomvox/raku-study/tree/main/bin/2022may22>

-<a id="orge2ba133"></a>
+<a id="org91b3a37"></a>

 ### topics

+1.  perl 5.36 is out, showing some nice progress

+    1.  the psc has clarified they're committed to backwards compatibility (within reason)

+    2.  no published criteria for when they'll declare "Perl 7"

+        1. I'm pretty sure it's waiting on Corina

+        2.  (ovid's guess is that could be a few years)

-1.  continuing adventures with move/copy/rename
+2.  continuing adventures with move/copy/rename

-2.  recent weekly challenges that weren't number theory trivia for once
+3.  recent weekly challenges that weren't number theory trivia for once

     1. Task 1: Hexadecimal Words; Task 2: K-Directory Diff